Bibek199/VoxelNext_Projektarbeit/README.md

 ## STEP 5: OpenPCDet Installation

 1. Firstly, we need to install the Spatially Sparse Convolution Library (SpConv).
-The repository link
+The repository link : [Spconv](https://github.com/traveller59/spconv) .

-https://github.com/traveller59/spconv .
-Since, we download the Spconv for CUDA 11.8.
+Here, we download the Spconv for CUDA 11.8.

 ```shell script
 pip install spconv-cu118